luslab/oz-bulk-rnaseq/B. Sequencing data.md

 ## fastq-dump

-Now convert to fastq with `fast Now that we have the accessions, we can get the sequence files in fastq format using fastq-dump from the SRA toolkit. (https://trace.ncbi.nlm.nih.gov/Traces/sra/sra.cgi?view=toolkit_doc)
+Now convert to fastq with `fastq-dump`.
 In terminal download each of the `SRR****` IDs in the txt file using the [SRA toolkit](https://trace.ncbi.nlm.nih.gov/Traces/sra/sra.cgi?view=toolkit_doc) tool `fastq-dump` - this converts the SRA sequences to a FASTQ file.
 In command line type:
 ```bash
 ml SRA-Toolkit